BiostatUnitCING/ccLR/README.md

 # Case-control likelihood ratio (LR) #
 **ccLR** (Case-Control Likelihood Ratio)

 This repository contains freely accessible scripts for the calculation of case-control likelihood ratios (LRs).
-This method compares the likelihood of the distribution of the variant of interest between cases and controls, under the hypothesis that the variant has similar age-specific relative risks (RRs) as the “average” *BRCA1/2* or *CHEK2* truncating variant, compared to the hypothesis that it is not associated with increased breast cancer (BC) risk.
-This method can be also applied for the calculation of case-control LRs in variants residing in other genes, other than *BRCA1*, *BRCA2* and *CHEK2*.
+This method compares the likelihood of the distribution of the variant of interest between cases and controls, under the hypothesis that the variant has similar age-specific relative risks (RRs) as the “average” *BRCA1/2* truncating variant, compared to the hypothesis that it is not associated with increased breast cancer (BC) risk.
+This method can be also applied for the calculation of case-control LRs in variants residing in other genes, other than *BRCA1* and *BRCA2*.

 ## Installation ##
 All of the components behind this analysis are freely available.